lsexton21/ui-portfolio/markdowns/bulkJobs.md

 ## Handling And Validating Large CSV Imports

 This bulk import tool (for phone numbers) was interesting to make and one where I encountered many AWS services.
 I'm proud of the UI because I added some complex validations for the CSV file itself, which required for the browser to stream-read a chunk of the CSV.
 The backend involved a few S3 buckets to store versions of the CSV file, some lamdas to add/edit each phone number, and a dynamo DB table that records the import's details.
 All of this was organized by an AWS step-function.
-(I am not including the backend of this feature in my portfolio because its co-development was led by a senior backend dev)
+(I am not including the backend of this feature in my portfolio because its co-development was led by a senior backend dev and not my work exclusively)

 **See below for code**